The confusion between classes and class’s is surprisingly common, but the rule is simple.

 The difference between classes and class’s is small but important.

 Classes means more than one class.
+Class’s shows that something belongs to one class.

-This mistake is common because class already ends in s, which makes both forms look similar.
 The rule is simple: if you mean many, use classes.
 If you mean belongs to one, use class’s.

 There’s no British or American difference here the rule is the same everywhere.